-After the IBM Storage Enhancements for VMware vSphere Client are properly installed, the IBM Storage category is shown under the standard vSphere Web Client categories for each vCenter server, as shown in the following figure.
+After the IBM Storage Enhancements for VMware vSphere Web Client are properly installed, the IBM Storage category is shown under the standard vSphere Web Client categories for each vCenter server, as shown in the following figure.

-Figure 64.
+Figure 65.
 IBM Storage category in vSphere Web Client

-For each vCenter server, the IBM Storage category shows how many IBM storage arrays are available for that vCenter server.
-The number and type of available IBM storage arrays is determined on the IBM Spectrum Control Base side, as explained in "GUI - Managing storage arrays" on page 35 and "GUI - Managing integration with vSphere Web Client" on page 57.
+For each vCenter server, the IBM Storage category shows how many IBM storage systems are available for that vCenter server.
+The number and type of available IBM storage systems is determined on the IBM Spectrum Control Base side, as explained in "GUI - Managing storage systems" on page 35 and "GUI - Managing integration with vSphere Web Client" on page 58.

-You can click and open the IBM Storage category, and then click an IBM storage array to view the currently available storage volumes on that particular storage array, and also to check which VMware entities are currently using storage resources on that storage array.
+You can click and open the IBM Storage category, and then click an IBM storage system to view the currently available storage volumes on that particular storage system, and also to check which VMware entities are currently using storage resources on that storage system.

-Figure 65.
-IBM Storage information per storage array

 Figure 66.
+IBM Storage information per storage system

-Currently available storage pools per storage array
+Figure 67.
+Currently available storage pools per storage system